educational

 Should you care?
 Is it your problem?

 Maybe you don't think porn — and that term obviously covers an incredibly wide range of material — is harmful to minors.
-Maybe you believe 1st Amendment protections should outweigh such concerns in court.
-But the practical reality remains: Congress has the power to answer the "whose job is it?" question by passing laws that directly impact the adult entertainment industry.
+Maybe you believe First Amendment protections should outweigh such concerns in court.
+But the practical reality remains: Congress has the power to answer the "Whose job is it?" question by passing laws that directly impact the adult entertainment industry.
 Congress has exercised that power in the past and is likely to do so again.

 There are now several bills pending based on Attorney General Alberto Gonzales' proposed Child Pornography and Obscenity Prevention Amendments of 2006.
 All of these bills would require labeling by adult sites — not just warning pages where surfers click a button that says "I am 18 or over" but specific meta-tags embedded in the headers of every page on every adult site.

-These tags would enable parents to filter out content they deem inappropriate by using the parental controls now offered by almost all web browsers, Internet service providers, firewall proxy servers, plugins, toolbars, commercial filtering software, search engines and even operating systems.
-These options also are commonly used to moderate kids' Internet use in schools, libraries and other public places.
+These tags would enable parents to filter out content they deem inappropriate by using the parental controls now offered by almost all web browsers, internet service providers, firewall proxy servers, plugins, toolbars, commercial filtering software, search engines and even operating systems.
+These options also are commonly used to moderate kids' internet use in schools, libraries and other public places.

 Labeling isn't new.
-In 1998 the World Wide Web Consortium designed the Platform for Internet Content Selection (PICS) to help parents and teachers control what children access on the web.
+In 1998, the World Wide Web Consortium designed the Platform for Internet Content Selection (PICS) to help parents and teachers control what children access on the web.
 PICS formed the basis for the labeling system later developed by the Internet Content Rating Association (ICRA), which itself evolved from the Recreational Software Advisory Council Internet rating system (RSACi).

 Most ICRA-labeled sites actually feature no nudity, sex or "adult" language.
 However, about 40,000 adult entertainment sites have labeled with ICRA.
 What percentage of adult sites does that represent?
 There are said to be millions of adult sites on the web.

 Whatever the exact figure, the percentage of adult sites labeled with ICRA remains too low to convince Congress that the adult entertainment industry is effectively self-regulating.
 Legislators have told ICRA's Balkam that self-regulation would indeed make it unnecessary for them to impose new laws of this type.
-Balkam also cites the example of Germany, where government prompted the industry to devise its own solutions and half of adult sites labeled with ICRA.
+Balkam also cites the example of Germany, where the government prompted the industry to devise its own solutions and half of adult sites labeled with ICRA.

 One person watching that Senate hearing was Joan Irvine, executive director of the Association of Sites Advocating Child Protection (ASACP).
 Irvine could see what was coming — new laws and regulations on adult sites.